Image-Analysis-Hub/nnInterappose/README.md

 Press `Apply changes` and restart Fiji when it's done.

 > [!NOTE]
 > You should have a recent version of Fiji, based on Java 21 or more.
-Download a new version if you're current installation is too old.
+[Download a more recent version](https://imagej.net/software/fiji/downloads) if you're current installation is too old.

 ## Usage